 Model Experiments

-Recreational fisheries are complex systems where human impacts and ecological interactions feedback on each other to make management of any one species difficult.
-A key challenge facing many managers is how to maintain or improve abundances of certain highly valued, and exploited, species in the face of competition with other less valued, and exploited, species.
-The modeling experiments are designed to mimic this situation.
-Species 1 in our models represents the dominant, highly valued, and highly exploited species that managers are seeking to maintain while species 2 represents a less valued, and less exploited species.
-We focused on four different model experiments that reflect scenarios that are likely commonly encountered by fisheries managers.
-While not an experiment, first, we sought to understand how the fishery in this model functioned over a range of harvest levels (both species 1 and 2).
-The aim of this simulation was to understand species dynamics and the stable states that are present in our simulated fishery system.
-In our first experiment, we sought to the implications of active management of only one species (species 1) versus both species (species 1 and 2), and the resultant influence on species dynamics.
-Our second model experiment focused on the interactive effects of management on both species in the system.
+Recreational fisheries are complex systems where human influences and ecological interactions feedback on each other to make management of any species difficult.
+A key challenge facing many managers is how to maintain or improve abundances of highly-valued and exploited species in the face of competition with other less valued and exploited species.
+Our modeling experiments are designed to mimic this situation.
+Species 1 in our models represents the dominant, highly-valued and highly exploited species that managers are seeking to maintain, while species 2 represents a less valued, and less exploited species.
+When managing the focal species (species 1) alone managers have control over harvest limits and stocking rates.
+When managing both species together managers have control over harvest limits and stocking rates for both species.
+Given the hypothetical goals of managers in our simulations, managing species 2 will always take the form of setting harvest limits and not stocking.

+We focused on three different model experiments that reflect scenarios that are likely commonly encountered by fisheries managers.
+Although not an experiment we first we sought to understand how the fishery in this model functioned over a range of harvest levels (both species 1 and 2).
+The aim of this simulation was to understand species dynamics and the stable states that are present in our simulated fishery system (Fig. 1).
+In our first experiment, we sought to understand the implications of active management of only one species (species 1) versus both species (species 1 and 2), on the size of the safe operating space of the system (Fig. 2).
+In this model experiment, we sought to explore the impacts of leveraging ecological interactions to achieve a manager’s goals.
+Our second model experiment focused on the diversity of management options available to managers when accounting for interspecific interactions (Fig. 3).
 Here, we sought to understand the different paths managers may take to the same outcome through managing one or both species.
-Finally, we explored the influences of slow changes in juvenile refuge availability and the resultant influences on stable states.
-Within this model experiment, we take a safe-operating space approach where managers use the tools at their disposal to keep a system in the desired stable state despite slow moving changes outside their control.
+We then discuss how some of these paths may be more feasible or cost-effective for managers.
+Finally, we explored the influences of slow changes in juvenile refuge availability and the resultant influences on stable states (Fig. 4).
+Within our model experiments, we take a safe-operating space approach where managers use the tools at their disposal, including leveraging species interactions, to keep a system in the desired stable state despite slow moving changes outside their control (Carpenter et al. 2017).
 Different modeling runs used slightly different parameterizations for harvest, stocking, and habitat availability (Appendix/Supplement).
-Species interaction strengths, mortality, survival, and fecundity were held constant across simulations (Appendix/Supplement).
+Species interaction strengths, mortality, survival, and fecundity were held constant across simulations (Table 1).
 Model simulations were performed in R using RStudio and the deSolve package (Soetaert et al. 2010, R Core Team 2020, RStudio Team 2020).

 Results